icac-logo-southkorea

 Click here to track your application

-List of Documents to be submitted along with the application-
+List of Documents to be Submitted along with the Application (INTERVIEW NEEDED)

-8. Relationship proof with the deceased (e.g., marriage certificate, birth certificate, etc.).
+7. Relationship Proof with the Deceased (e.g., marriage certificate, birth certificate, etc.)

-10. No Objection Certificate (NOC) from local authorities for repatriation of mortal remains (if applicable).
+9. (If applicable) No Objection Certificate (NOC) from local authorities for repatriation of mortal remains.

 Fees Details